iPaper/ipaper.github.io/pages/javascript-api--quick-start.md

 ## Multiple flipbooks

-In the event that multiple flipbooks are to be embedded via `<iframe>` on the same page, some workarounds are required.
+In the event that multiple flipbooks are to be embedded via `<iframe>` on the same page, some additional configurations are required.
 Refer to the [**Multiple Flipbooks**](./advanced-usage#multiple-flipbooks) section for further implementation details.